DarkEnergyScienceCollaboration/CS2.1/README.md

-#  Identify relevant galaxy properties
+#  Define the schema required for input catalogs

 Summary -- There currently exists a schema for all components needed by CatSim for generating simulated observed catalogs as well as inputs to both PhoSim and GalSim.
 This schema should be reviewed to make sure it